nushell/nushell/README.md

 # Philosophy

 Nu draws inspiration from projects like PowerShell, functional programming languages, and modern cli tools.
-Rather than thinking of you filesystem and services as raw streams of text, Nu looks at each input as something with structure.
+Rather than thinking of files and services as raw streams of text, Nu looks at each input as something with structure.
 For example, when you list the contents of a directory, what you get back in a list of objects, where each object represents an item in that directory.
 These values can be piped through a series of steps, in a series of commands called a 'pipeline'.

 ## Pipelines